hosseinsarshar/a3-bandwidth-test/a3-mega/vertex/README.md

-# How to reproduce it
+# How to reproduce the distributed all-reduce test

 You can either use the built image in the `dockerhub` or build your version using the `Dockerfile` provided in this folder.
 The image contains the `main.sh` bash script which kicks off a `torch.distributed.run` across all the pods.